Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Siege/blockade: enemy takes control of ur territory; how to win = bind enemy & loose life areas under his control from his pwr

 Invasion & occupation: possession; bind enemy & cast him out
+### Cooperation
+Soldiers need to do it to defeat enemy don't leave weak behind, but protect them until they have recovered

+"The Christian army tends to shoot its own wounded.
+When a believer falls in battle we gossip about him or give up on him.
+Instead, we should rescue these spiritually wounded and surround them with our strength.
+The forces of God should move ahead as one united front, not as a straggling group trailed by wounded warriors who fall and die by the wayside"
+### Courage